Bipsync/FMMigration/README.md

     [migration migrateWithMigrations:migrations];

 If you want to perform custom queries without the need to create a new subclass of `FMMigration` you can use `migrationWithUp` or `migrationWithUp:down` from `FMMigration`.
-In this case, don't forget that you need to return a NSArray as a result for up and down operations.

 Here is an example: